When I was younger, I thought chicken salad was such an elegant dish.

 Place the chicken through tarragon into a medium bowl.
 Toss lightly.

 In a small bowl, mix the mayonnaise, curry paste and kefir.
 Check for consistency.
 Thin with more kefir or thicken with a touch more yogurt, to your liking.
+Season with salt and pepper to taste.
+Don't skimp on the pepper!
+The salt may be affected if the chicken was well salted.
+So start with less (say 1/2 tsp) and work up from there.

 Mix the dressing into the chicken mixture.
 Garnish with the pomegranate seeds I like using them for tang and colour.